Middle East and North Africa Energy 2018

 Tuesday 30 January

-- How are power and water sectors being transformed and efficiency improved?
-What role will renewable energy technologies play in the domestic energy mix in MENA countries?
+- What role will renewable energy technologies play in the future domestic energy mix in MENA countries?

-- How will the drive for renewable energy present changes and opportunities for IOCs and NOCs in the region?
+- How will a drive for renewable energy present changes and opportunities for IOCs and NOCs in the region?

-In the context of sustained low oil prices in the region and the impact on national budgets, this panel will assess policies to increase economic diversification.
-It will also address what options are open to the region’s energy exporting countries to reform their economies given continued security risks and regional tensions.
+In the context of recent low oil prices in the region and the impact on national budgets, this panel will assess policies to increase economic diversification.
+It will also address what options are open to the region’s energy exporting countries to reform their economies, create sectors for new employment and harness the potential of the next generation of citizens.

-- Is there sufficient appetite for economic reform within the current political climate?
+- Is there sufficient appetite for economic reform within the current political and security climate?

 13:30 End of conference